acg-team/bpp-arpip/docs/arpip_ancestral_sequence_reconstruction_under_poisson_indel_proccess_features.md

                                                             matrix from the pairwise alignments and then with bionj algorithm infers the tree.

-If the `init.tree metod=user`, then refer to the option you find in "Reading trees".
+If the `init.tree.metod=user`, then refer to the option you find in "Reading trees".

 ---